open-sauced/maintainer-intro-course/maintaining-code-quality.md

 The contributor should link the proposed changes to an existing issue, and they should fill out all necessary information in the pull request template.
 If the pull request still needs to be completed, reach out to the contributor and ask them to provide the missing information.

-Remember that you will be dealing with all levels of contributors.
-Some might be new to open source and not realize they are missing information.
+Remember that you will be dealing with contributors at all levels.
+Some might be new to open source and not realize they have failed to provide the necessary information.
 Giving constructive feedback with patience is important to help them improve their contributions.

 ### Large and Unfocused Pull Requests